tamassimonds/LLMRocketFlightSim/README.md

 # RocketEnv

-A modularasdsd as d framework for rocket flight simulation based on RocketPy.
+A modular framework for rocket flight simulation based on RocketPy.

 ## Project Overview